NVIDIA/cuda-quantum/docs/sphinx/using/basics/run_kernel.rst

 .. tab:: C++

-  The :func:`cudaq::sample` method takes a kernel and its arguments as inputs, and returns a :class:`cudaq::SampleResult`.
+  The `cudaq::sample` method takes a kernel and its arguments as inputs, and returns a `cudaq::SampleResult`.

 This result dictionary contains the distribution of measured states for the system.